alphadatagamma/Web-Scraping/README.md

 # Web-Scraping
-Web Scraping data for projects using requests, beautifulsoup and regex
+Web Scraping data for The Global Living Index Projects using requests, beautifulsoup and regex